andreytreyt/team-culture-map/README.md

 Linear Time <-> Flexible Time

 #### Linear Time
-Projects are completed sequentially; one task is finished before starting another.
+Projects are completed sequentially, one task is finished before starting another.
 Tasks are completed one at a time.
 Interruptions are avoided.
 Focus is on meeting deadlines and adhering to schedules.
 Efficiency and organization are valued over flexibility.